swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 The package manager will attempt to detect approximate misspellings of the Swift tools version comment.
-As such, it is an error if the first line of the file begins with `//`, then zero or more than one whitespace characters, and then the string `swift-tools-version`, or if any part of `swift-tools-version` is capitalized.
+As such, it is an error if the first line of the file begins with `//`, contains the string `swift-tools-version` (with any capitalization), but is not otherwise a valid tools version comment.
 Any other first line of the file will not be considered to be a Swift tools version comment, in which case the Swift tools version will be considered to be `3.0.0`.

 #### Advantages